pepstock-org/Charba-Wiki/docs/Utilities.md

 **PAY ATTENTION** that this capability DOES NOT work on IE11 and on MS Edge.

-**PAY ATTENTION** that drawing the image on canvas, you could get the java script error `NS_ERROR_NOT_AVAILABLE` which means that if even the content is well-formed, it contains some invalid characters, not allowed into xHTML (for instance `#` char).
+**PAY ATTENTION** that drawing the image on canvas, you could get the java script error `NS_ERROR_NOT_AVAILABLE` which means that if even the content is well-formed, it contains some invalid characters, not allowed in the xHTML (for instance `#` char).

 ## Window